rsoaresdev/discord-mongo-currency.better/README.md

 Deletes a user from the database.

 ##### giveCoins(userId, guildId, amount)
+Gives coins to the user's wallet.
+Adds the user to the database if the user is saved in the database.

+##### giveCoinsBank(userId, guildId, amount)
-Gives coins to a user.
-Adds the user to the database if the user is saved to the database.
+Gives coins to the user's bank.
+Adds the user to the database if the user is saved in the database.

 ##### deductCoins(userId, guildId, amount)
+Deducts coins from a user's wallet.

+##### deductCoinsBank(userId, guildId, amount)
-Deducts coins from a user.
+Deducts coins from a user's bank.

 ##### findUser(userId, guildId)
 Finds the user in the database.